-Basic net loss per share has been computed by dividing the net loss by the weighted-average number of shares of common stock outstanding and the weighted average treasury stock for deferred compensation obligations required to be settled in shares of common stock.
-Diluted net loss per share is calculated by dividing net loss by the weighted-average number of shares of common
+Basic net loss per share has been computed by dividing the net loss by the weighted-average number of shares of common stock outstanding and prefunded warrants and treasury stock for deferred compensation obligations required to be settled in shares of common stock.
+Diluted net loss per share is calculated by dividing net loss by the weighted-average number of shares of common stock, the weighted average treasury stock for deferred compensation obligations required to be settled in shares of common stock, and potential dilutive securities outstanding during the period.